larrywk/netcomp/README.md

 Python code to compute best network path
-If you load this code into a directory on a Linux machine with Python37 installed you can then invoke it by running the go.sh script included
+If you load this code into a directory on a Linux machine with Python37 installed you can then invoke it by running the go.sh script included.
+Alternatively, it has been tested on Anaconda3 on Windows 10.

 The input  files that you need are:
   1. nodes.csv, a comma seperatedvalues file with nodename, mean time between failure in hours